-The role of the Quilter Board of Directors in respect of QIPL is as follows:
+The role of the Quilter plc Board of Directors in respect of QIPL is as follows:

-- To oversee the long-term prosperity of Quilter by providing independent input, review and constructive challenge in relation to QIPL; - To set the overall Business strategy for the Quilter Group which will be tested and challenged by the QIPL Board; - To monitor the progress of QIPL in development and implementation of strategic plans and material policies; - To set the overall Group risk appetite, which will be tested and challenged by the OIPL Board. - To generally oversee QIPL to ensure maintenance of sound risk controls and governance systems, integrity of financial information, regulatory compliance and sound planning, performance and overall management, either directly or via delegation to its Committees; - To agree annually the capital plan, which will include the allocation of capital to OIPL; - To consider and, if thought fit, approve matters escalated to it, including those escalated from the QIPL Board; - Through its Corporate Governance and Nominations Committee, to approve the appointment of the Chairman of the OIPL Board.
+- To oversee the long-term prosperity of Quilter by providing independent input, review and constructive challenge in relation to QIPL; - To set the overall Business strategy for the Quilter Group which will be tested and challenged by the QIPL Board; material policies; - To set the overall Group risk appetite, which will be tested and challenged by the QIPL Board; - To generally oversee QIPL to ensure maintenance of sound risk controls and governance systems, integrity of financial information, regulatory compliance and sound planning, performance and overall management, either directly or via delegation to its Committees; - To agree annually the capital plan, which will include the allocation of capital to QIPL; - To consider and, if thought fit, approve matters escalated to it, including those escalated from the QIPL Board; and - Through its Corporate Governance and Nominations Committee, to approve the appointment of the Chairman of the QIPL Board.

-Whilst strategy is set by the Quilter Board and reliance is placed on business boards to oversee delivery of the strategy, input from each business board is sought on the business level strategy.
+Whilst strategy is set by the Quilter plc Board and reliance is placed on business boards to oversee delivery of the strategy, input from each business board is sought on the business level strategy.
 Each business board should promote strategic developments that put customers at the heart of the business and promote long-term sustainable value creation.